-BGP Link-State (BGP-LS) enables the collection of various topology information from the network, and the topology informations are used by the controller to calculate the fowarding table and then program them onto the ingress nodes(instead of having each node to calculate on its own) and that can be for both inter-as and intra-as situations.
+BGP Link-State (BGP-LS) enables the collection of various topology informations from the network, and the topology informations are used by the controller to calculate the fowarding tables and then propagate them onto the BFRs(instead of having each node to calculate on its own) and that can be for both inter-as and intra-as situations.

-This document specifies extensions to the BGP Link-state addressfamily in order to advertise BIER informations.
+This document specifies extensions to the BGP Link-state address-family in order to advertise the BIER informations.